I Compared 6 GIS Software to Find the Best for Mapping

 - Ersi ArcGIS, Chase C.

-AutoCAD offers real-time sketching, drafting, and circuiting capabilities for data science and engineering teams to build creative visualizations of their upcoming manufacturing projects and align with all stakeholders for all designs.
+AutoCAD provides real-time sketchingdrafting, and circuiting capabilities, enabling data science and engineering teams to create innovative visualizations of their upcoming manufacturing projects and align with all stakeholders on designs.
+In fact, as per G2 Data, 84% users praise its visualization capabilities.

 AutoCAD is one of those tools that, once mastered, is a go-to tool for drafting, designing, snipping, and creating 2D or 3D prototypes.
-I loved the command line feature, which enhances workflow efficiency and allows me to execute tasks without taking any shortcuts.
+I loved the command-line feature, which enhances workflow efficiency and allows me to execute tasks without taking shortcuts.

-However, learning AutoCAD will take some time.
-As I was a little new to the user interface, it initially felt a little overwhelming.
-It took me some time to understand various customization options, macros, scripts, and tool palettes so that I could get started with my own designs.
+However, learning AutoCAD required some time.
+As I was new to the user interface, it initially felt a bit overwhelming.
+It took me a while to understand the various customization options, macros, scripts, and tool palettes, but once I did, I was able to start creating my own designs efficiently.

 What I like about AutoCAD:

-• I was really productive in creating 2D drawings (drafting and annotation) with AutoCAD, which also helped me add more technical parameters and terminologies to the designs.
+• I was highly productive in creating 2D drawings (drafting and annotation) with AutoCAD, which also helped me incorporate more technical parameters and terminology to the designs.

 • I could easily save and import files from another CAD software and view my designs made in Revit in AutoCAD.